dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 });
 ```

-So here, we use one of the utility function `createLinkBody()` we created earlier to get a valid link body or data, passed that to the API and waited for the response, then checked whether we got the expected response.
+So here, we used one of the utility functions called `createLinkBody()` that we created earlier to get a valid link body or data, passed that to the API and wait for the response, then checked whether we got the expected response.
 We then took the `id` from the response body and checked the database directly whether the link was created and has the same data.
 Cool ~

 Of course, it should pass as well: